 Philip ran up and heard him reading Isaiah the prophet and said, "Do you understand what you are reading?"
 He replied, "How can I, unless someone instructs me?"
 So he invited Philip to get in and sit with him. - Acts 8:30-31The Bible also says that some parts are hard to understand, as Peter says when writing about Paul's epistles:

 And consider the patience of our Lord as salvation, as our beloved brother Paul, according to the wisdom given to him, also wrote to you, speaking of these things as he does in all his letters.
 In them there are some things hard to understand that the ignorant and unstable distort to their own destruction, just as they do the other scriptures. - 2 Peter 3:15-16The Bible is a collection of ancient texts with different audiences, authors, messages, literary styles, objectives, and styles.
-We have to study it intently and have a proper hermeneutic, that is, a proper way of interpreting the Bible.
-If we don't have this, then we can easily find ourselves committing interpretive errors.
-While the bible might be inerrant, we are not.
-If we were inerrant in our interpretation of the Bible, then we wouldn't have any differences in doctrine within Christianity.
+Led by the Holy Spirit, we have to study it intently and have a proper hermeneutic, that is, a proper way of interpreting the Bible.
+If we don't have this, then we can easily find ourselves committing interpretive errors and believing our own opinion in place of the truth of Scripture.
+While the Bible might be inerrant, we are not.
+If we were all inerrant in our individual interpretation of the Bible, then we wouldn't have any differences in doctrine within Christianity.
+As it is, God set up way to give His Church a guide (the Holy Spirit) so we can reliably interpret Scripture.

-So, while we can be in error - we can also be assured of being able to find the truth, where the Church teaches authoritatively on a particular Scripture passage.
+Therefore, while individuals can be in error - we can also be assured of being able to find the truth, where the Church teaches authoritatively on a particular Scripture passage.
 The authority of the Church is not over Scripture, but rather is the protector of it.
 It protects us from error and gives us the assurance of knowing the truth.
-Without this protection, the Church would be in chaos.
+Without this protection, the Church would be in doctrinal chaos.

-We all have freedom in applying the text to our own lives, within certain limits.
+Now, we all have freedom in applying the text to our own lives, within certain limits.
 If we are in direct opposition with the Church in interpretation of a text from Scripture, then we have to humbly ask who has the authority to correctly interpret the Bible?
 But, the Catholic Church doesn't have an official interpretation of every Biblical passage.
-That is because Biblical studies is a field that continues to develop and Scripture can have several layers of meaning.
-Also, there is a freedom to debate interpretation for most of the Bible.
+That is because Biblical studies is a field that continues to develop and Scripture can have many layers of meaning (personal, communal, spiritual, literal, etc).
+Also, there is a freedom to interpret much of the Bible for ourselves, when not in opposition to doctrine.

-So, the Church puts up minimal guidelines and as long as we don't get outside of those, we are okay.
+So, the Church puts up minimal guidelines, as a path for us during our time in the Bible, and as long as we don't get outside of those we are okay.

 Here is a Vatican document on interpretation of the bible.
 It says: